 @gracebiblegatesville: Followers grew from 115 to 918, a 698% growth.

 The Agorapulse Instagram account has only been running the program for about 2 months but has seen tremendous growth.
 The other accounts have been going for more than 4 months.

-It’s easy to see that every account has seem a great amount of growth, but does this correlate to more engagement?
+It’s easy to see that every account has seen a great amount of growth, but does this correlate to more engagement?
 Or is it just pointless followers?

 To evaluate this, we’ll look only at the accounts for Agorapulse.